Prokinetic Agents – A Scientific Review

 Pros and Cons of Natural Prokinetic Drugs

-One of the biggest benefits associated with the use of natural prokinetic drugs is the fact that these drugs often exhibit much less adverse effects as compared to pharmaceutical prokinetic agents.
-Since most pharmaceutical prokinetics function directly at either promoting or antagonizing the action of chemicals involved in important processes in the brain, they are not always able to specifically target these chemicals within the GI tract.
+One of the biggest benefits of using natural prokinetic drugs is that they often have fewer adverse effects compared to pharmaceutical prokinetic agents.
+Since most pharmaceutical prokinetics either directly promote or antagonize chemicals involved in important brain processes, they are often nonspecific and cause several types of effects outside of the GI tract.